 "That's not your standard orbit," says Bennartz of the non-sun synchronous orbit.
 And so finding a launch partner would take some time.
-With that in The science of TROPICS mind, NASA agreed to launch the engineering model into a more typical polar orbit to help the team test Part of what makes this mission so novel is what their observational and data processing approach. also makes it possible - in particular, being able to Working with real data will allow them to assess shrink the spacecraft down to the size of a shoebox. data quality, and by extension, the quality of the algorithms that they've developed.
-The instrument "We're going to be exploring some unique frequenis making measurements in parts of the spectrum cies in the microwave that haven't been used or that have not been used before in previous research tested before in meteorological applications.
-These are higher frequencies, which means we can have or operational missions. a smaller signal receiving dish on the satellite," says "Since everything is so novel, we don't have any Chris Velden, a TROPICS co-investigator and SSEC direct heritage for the instrument; we don't have senior scientist.
+With that in mind, NASA agreed to launch the engineering model into a more typical polar orbit to help the team test their observational and data processing approach.
+Working with real data will allow them to assess data quality, and by extension, the quality of the algorithms that they've developed.
+The instrument is making measurements in parts of the spectrum that have not been used before in previous research or operational missions.

-any direct heritage for the observations.
-Everything is built on simulations and very few aircraft obser-These new frequencies they'll be studying are very vations.
-So the pathfinder satellite that is being similar in principle to ones currently used on large launched will allow us to test all our algorithms on real data to see if there might be any issues that we could take care of before the main constellation is launched," says Bennartz.
+"Since everything is so novel, we don't have any direct heritage for the instrument; we don't have any direct heritage for the observations.
+Everything is built on simulations and very few aircraft observations.
+So the pathfinder satellite that is being launched will allow us to test all our algorithms on real data to see if there might be any issues that we could take care of before the main constellation is launched," says Bennartz.